apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 ~~~~~~~~~

 To get access to CloudStack's web interface, merely point your browser to
+the IP address of your machine e.g. http://172.16.10.2:8080/client
-http://172.16.10.2:8080/client The default username is 'admin', and the
-default password is 'password'.
-You should see a splash screen that allows you
+1he default username is 'admin', and the default password is 'password'.
-to choose several options for setting up CloudStack.

 Setting up a Zone
 -----------------